 Our colour and effect masterbatches in branded products

 Our colour and effect masterbatches have been used in branded products for many years.
-They’re popular in the cosmetics and personal care markets in particular.
-Just like our coloured masterbatches, our effects offer a high-quality, cost effective solution to moulders and brand owners.
+Our special effects offer a high-quality solution to plastic moulders and brand owners.
+They’ve proven to be popular in the cosmetics and personal care markets in particular.